buhowski/react-typescript/public/text-data/films/TheCorp/TheCorpEN.md

 # The Corp .!.

 [mobile-slider]

-## Core Idea
+## Main Idea

-A pseudo-documentary backstage series about the real process of building a corporation from scratch — showing everything we face while creating this corporation.
-It’s raw reality mixed with absurdity that we add to the workflow to create a lively, ironic show.
+This is a pseudo-documentary backstage series that showcases the real process of building a corporation from scratch, enhanced with improvised performances.

+It's our satirical take on modern corporations: about "fascism in detail," "separate galleys and rowers," the so-called "family atmosphere," and the senseless waste of resources.
+In the series, we'll highlight what we believe work should truly be like, but with boundless self-irony.

-We openly show everything we do — it’s both self-promotion and a way to move forward.
-But this series is not about business or complicated processes — it’s about people surviving in an office where the main drama isn’t work, but everything happening instead of it.
+This is raw reality mixed with the absurdity we intentionally add to the workflow to create a lively and engaging series.
+We openly show everything we do — it's both self-promotion and a powerful driver for our development.
+However, "The Corp .!." isn't about business or complex processes.
+It's about people surviving in an office where the main drama isn't the work itself, but everything that's done instead of it.

-A very close analogy to the American “The Office,” but our version doesn’t copy the original — it creates scenes in a real work environment and adapts reality with absurdity, flexible humor, and unique characters.
+It's very similar to the American "The Office," but this project doesn't copy the original.
+We create scenes in a real workspace, adapting realities to flexible humor, absurdity, and specific characters.

 ## Details